 Has the information been revised or updated?

-Does your topic require current information, or will older sources work?
+Does your topic require current or historical information?